rajasw04/Disaster_Response/README.md

 This project involved analysing disaster data from Appen to build a model that classifies disaster messages.
 Natural Language Processing and Machine Learning was used to build a pipeline that catogerises messages in a disaster to identify the correct response team required.
 A web app was created where disaster messages could be inputted and the output would catogerize them into areas where they require attention.

 ### File Descriptions
-- app
+app

 | - template
 | |- master.html # main page of web app
 | |- go.html # classification result page of web app
 |- run.py # Flask file that runs app

-- data
+data

 |- disaster_categories.csv # data to process
 |- disaster_messages.csv # data to process
-|- process_data.py
+|- process_data.py # data cleaning pipeline
-|- DisasterResponse.db   # database to save clean data to
+|- InsertDatabaseName.db # database to save clean data to

-- models
+models

-|- train_classifier.py
+|- train_classifier.py # machine learning pipeline
 |- classifier.pkl # saved model

-- README.md
+README.md

 ### Components
 #### 1. ETL Pipeline